 I keep my kids occupied by bring there on toys or make something with them.

 My parents have a house full of pricey antiques and glass tables.
 Between us, my sister and I have 6 children, including 4 rambunctious boys.
 My sister hit the Goodwill and got a couple games and some toys that are kept at Grandma's house.
 We make a big fuss about the special toys and they are far more interesting than the nick-knacks.
-We also try to confine them to one of the safer rooms in their house.

 When I was a kid, we used to play with my mom's old Barbies at my Grandparents.
 Unfortunately we destroyed the like new original Barbie and Ken in their boxes.
 Goodwill is probably a better choice. :)